miraDry in Salt Lake City & Layton, Utah

 miraDry has been cleared by the FDA to dramatically reduce underarm sweating in as little as one appointment.
 To gain FDA approval, it had to pass various clinical trials.
 To date, it has been used in nearly 150,000 treatments around the world and has an excellent safety record.

 This is one of the most common questions we hear.
-The truth is that although sweat is one way that the body cools off, the underarm sweat glands are a very small percentage of sweat glands and we don’t see an increase in sweating from other areas as compensation.
+The truth is that although sweat is one way that the body cools off, the underarm sweat glands are a very small percentage of sweat glands.
+Sweating and the ability of the body to cool itself are not affected.
+We don’t see an increase in sweating from other areas as compensation.

 Typically one treatment is all that is needed, although there are situations that may require more than one treatment.

 Swelling varies by the patient.
 You may experience swelling, numbness, bruising, and sensitivity in the underarm area for several days after your treatment.
-This can endure for a couple weeks in some patients.
+Swelling can endure for a couple of weeks in some patients.

 miraDry is typically a one-time treatment for permanent removal of sweat glands.
 Botox is a treatment that only slows the function of the sweat glands without removal.
 The effect of Botox wears off within months, and over time, the cost of Botox can be much greater than that of miraDry.

-You cannot have a miraDry treatment with Dr. Yates if you’re pregnant, breastfeeding, have an active infection, form keloid scars, have significant scar tissue or surgical scars in the underarm area, are allergic to lidocaine, have a cardiac pacemaker or other electronic implant, or have cysts in the underarm area.
+You should not have miraDry if you’re; pregnant, breastfeeding, have an active infection, form keloid scars, have significant scar tissue in the underarm area, are allergic to lidocaine, have a cardiac pacemaker or other electronic implants, or have cysts in the underarm area.
 Also, some people have sweat glands that are deeper than most people, and while these people can still have treatment, it may not be as effective.
 There is also a slight risk of nerve damage in the underarm area, but this is generally very rare and occurs in very thin patients.
 The FDA has not cleared miraDry for any other area of the body than the underarms.
-So, if you have hyperhidrosis on the palms of the hands or on the feet, miraDry cannot be used there.
+So, if you have hyperhidrosis on the palms of the hands or the feet, miraDry cannot be used there.